retejs/docs/docs/Plugins.md

     }
 }

-// workers should looks like follows: worker(node, inputs, data) { // data is 'any data' from run()
+// workers should look as follows: worker(node, inputs, data) { // data is 'any data' from run()
     console.log('Keydown event', node.id, data);
     // inputs['inp_num1']